Want to take your plank exercise to the next level and work your upper body at the same time? Then must try plank push-ups.

 The Lateral Plank Walk is a full-body exercise that mainly targets your core and shoulders.
 Take a walk on the wild side as well, as wild as a plank can get.
-If you are looking for an alternative to plank push-up, it is a great option for you.
+If you are searching for an alternative to plank push-ups, it is a great option for you.

 This move intensely engages your core like a classic plank, but the side-to-side motion works your arms and delts, too.
 Plus, it’ll challenge your balance and stability.

 The faster you “walk,” the more challenging this will be cardiovascular.
 Slow down if you need to dial down the intensity a bit.